plamarque/sphinx-poc/docs/PersonalApplications/Connections/Revoke-Connection-Request.rst

 **The first way**

-Select the Requests Pending tab in the My Connections page.
+1. Select the Requests Pending tab in the My Connections page.

-Click **Cancel Request** under the contact name, or hover your cursor over the contact name and click Cancel Request to revoke the connection request.
+2. Click **Cancel Request** under the contact name, or hover your cursor over the contact name and click Cancel Request to revoke the connection request.

 **The second way**

-`Access the profile page of the contact <#PLFUserGuide.ManagingYourPersonalApplications.ManagingYourConnections.ViewingProfileOfOtherContacts>`__ to whom you sent a connection request, then click **Cancel Request**.
+:ref:`Access the profile page of the contact <View-Profile-Contacts>` to whom you sent a connection request, then click **Cancel Request**.